Magotchi/lpid-core-documents/LPID core documents.md

-# Constitution
+# Bylaws of the Libertarian Party of Idaho

 ## ARTICLE I: Name

-The name of the corporation shall be the Libertarian Party of Idaho, hereinafter referred to as the "Party."
+The name of this Society shall be the Libertarian Party of Idaho (hereinafter "the Party").

-## ARTICLE II: Purposes
+## ARTICLE II: Object

-The purpose for which the Party is organized is to implement and give voice to the Statement of Principles of the National Libertarian Party by:
+The Party is organized to implement and give voice to the Statement of Principles of the National Libertarian Party by:

-1. Nominating candidates for political offices.
+1. Nominating candidates for political offices;

-2. Promoting Libertarian Party activities and party membership.
+2. Promoting Libertarian Party activities and party membership; and

 3. Entering into political information activities.

 Toward these ends, the Party shall be affiliated with the national Libertarian Party.

-## ARTICLE III: Membership
+## ARTICLE III: Members

 ### SECTION 1

-All dues-paying members of the Libertarian Party of Idaho shall enjoy full rights as stated in this Constitution.
+All dues-paying members of the Party shall enjoy full rights as stated in these Bylaws.

 ### SECTION 2

-The classes of membership and dues shall be initially determined by the Executive Committee.
+Classes of membership.
+The classes of membership and dues shall be initially determined by the Executive Board.
 Subsequent changes in classes and dues are subject to a majority vote of all delegates present and voting at Regular Conventions.

 ### SECTION 3